 - The rise of education-specific cryptocurrencies.

 ⇒The publication JRC Science for Policy Report.
 Blockchain in Education (Grech, Camilleri 2017) is available here.
-The JRC report lays out a number of other specific scenarios attainable in the short, medium and long term.
+The JRC report lays out some other specific scenarios attainable in the short, medium and long term.
 This includes automatic recognition and transfer of course credits, receiving payments like student fees or grant funding and using verified sovereign identities for student identification within organisations – when entering student accommodation or joining the university library, for example.
 The report is also reviewed in the piece of news Harnessing the potential of blockchain to transform education by the EU Science Hub (The European Commission’s science and knowledge service).

 - • Machine Learning in Education